elmastudio/aino-blocks/readme.txt

-=== AinoBlocks - Builder Blocks for Gutenberg ===
-Author URI       : https: //www.elmastudio.de/en
+=== AinoBlocks - Gutenberg Blocks, Templates and Patterns Library === Author URI       : https: //www.elmastudio.de/en
 Plugin URI       : https: //ainoblocks.io
 Contributors     : elmastudio
-Tags             : block, WordPress blocks, gutenberg, blocks Requires at least: 6.1
+Tags             : block, WordPress blocks, gutenberg, patterns Requires at least: 6.1
-Tested up to     : 6.1
+Tested up to     : 6.1.1
 License          : GPL-2.0-or-later
 License URI      : https: //www.gnu.org/licenses/gpl-2.0.html
 Tags             : blocks, layout, grid, design, block

- A collection of blocks for the Gutenberg block editor to build professional WordPress websites.
+A collection of advanced website builder blocks, professionally designed patterns and templates library for the Gutenberg block editor.

 == Description ==

-The AinoBlocks builder blocks are a collection of blocks for the Gutenberg block editor.
-With AinoBlocks and our Full Site Editing block themes you can create professional websites with ease.
+The AinoBlocks builder blocks are a collection of blocks, patterns and page templates for the Gutenberg block editor.
+With AinoBlocks and our block themes you can create professional websites with ease.

 == Installation ==